WolfeByte/toolbox/SharePoint Online/README.md

   - `Directory.ReadWrite.All`
   - `Sites.FullControl.All`

+The script will attempt to assign these permissions when you connect, as they are specified in the -Scope parameter.
+However, if you do not have sufficient privileges to grant consent for these permissions, you will need to request someone with the necessary elevated access to do so on your behalf.

-To assign these permissions, connect to Microsoft Graph using the following command and specify these in the -Scopes paramater:
+To test assigning these permissions, you can connect to Microsoft Graph using the following command, specifying the required scopes in the -Scopes parameter:

 ```powershell
 Connect-MgGraph -TenantId 'contoso.com' -Scopes 'Directory.ReadWrite.All', 'Sites.FullControl.All'